Last Updated on January 26, 2023

 While you’re waiting for your audit, you can save quite a bit with these ridiculously simple energy saving tips.

-Related: Green living often costs less than wasting.
+Related: Green living can save you money.
 Learn how to Go Green to Save Money and the Planet!

 All those freebies and labor we got with our home energy audits easily paid back the minimal investment to get the audit done.
 And then what we did to improve building efficiency following their recommendations saves us hundreds every year we’re in our home.